sagemath/sage-archive-2023-02-01/src/doc/en/developer/portability_testing.rst

 (:kbd:`Ctrl` + :kbd:`Shift` + :kbd:`P`), enter the command "Remote-Containers:
 Reopen Folder in Container" , and hit :kbd:`Enter`.

-If the above ``code .`` command does not work, start VS Code as a regular application, then in the command palette of VS Code, enter "Remote-Containers: Open Folder in Container", and hit :kbd:`Enter`, and choose the Sage repository ``$SAGE_ROOT``.
+If the above ``code .`` command does not work, start VS Code as a regular application, then in the command palette of VS Code, enter "Remote-Containers:
+Open Folder in Container", and hit :kbd:`Enter`, and choose the directory ``$SAGE_ROOT`` of your local Sage repository.

 Once VS Code starts running the dev container, by clicking on "show log", you can see what it does: